icco/simplyahmazing.github.io/_posts/2015-03-30-recurse-center-day-1.md

 5. Talk to Andrew & Serena about their NLP work
 6. Talk to Joel about his React/Haskell work if time allows

 My goal in general is to spend the next 2 weeks just absorbing and learning from others.
-I'm not interested.
+I'm too interested in purusing my own projects just yet.
 I think there'll be plenty of time for me to setup and pursue my own projects.